radiantearth/stac-api-spec/fragments/filter/README.md

 Queryables can be static or dynamically derived.
 For example, `cloud_cover` might be specified to have a value 0 to 100 or a field may have a set of enumerated values dynamically determined by an aggreation at runtime.
-This schema can be used by a UI or interactive client to dynamically expose to the user the fields that are available for filtering, and provide a precise group of options for the values of these variables.
+This schema can be used by a UI or interactive client to dynamically expose to the user the fields that are available for filtering, and provide a precise group of options for the values of these terms.

 Queryables can also be used to advertise synthesized property values.
 The only requirement in CQL is that the property have a type and evaluate to literal value of that type or NULL.
 For example, a filter like "Items must have an Asset with an eo:band with